muggy8/tensura-tl/v9/1_intermission_en.md

 As expected, it's only Geld alone.

-Since Gavil had his own exhibition, he couldn't participate.
-As Geld understood this, he accepted Gavil's entrusted feeling.
+Since Gabiru had his own exhibition, he couldn't participate.
+As Geld understood this, he accepted Gabiru's entrusted feeling.

 "Understood.
 I will give my all, and will stop Masayuki whatever to win!"